 During Terminal High Altitude Area Defense radar operation, there is a potential hazard to military and civilian aircraft.
-Therefore, a proposed SUA would be located along and off the northwest coast of Guam.
-The SUA would consist of a proposed Restricted Area to accommodate hazards associated with Terminal High-Altitude Area Defense radar operations.
-The proposed Restricted Area (to be called R-7205) would be from the surface up to 22,000 ft (6,700 m) above mean sea level (Flight Level [FL] 220) and would be activated based on FAA approved airspace periods required for system maintenance, training, certification, and contingency operations.
-Planned preventive maintenance would require a minimum continuous period of 45 minutes daily Monday through Friday.
+Therefore, proposed Special Use Airspace (SUA) would be located along and off the northwest coast of Guam.
+The SUA would consist of a proposed Restricted Area to accommodate hazards associated with THAAD radar operations.
+The proposed Restricted Area (to be called R-7205) would be from the surface up to 22,000 ft (6,700 m) above mean sea level (Flight Level [F220) and would be activated based on Federal Aviation Administration (FAA) approved airspace periods required for system maintenance, training, certification, and contingency operations.
+Planned preventive maintenance would require a minimum continuous period of 45 minutes daily Monday-Friday.
 Training and certification periods would be processed to the FAA for approval to use the R-7205 airspace.
-The FAA would issue a Notice to Airmen (NOTAM) prior to scheduled use of the airspace.
-There would be no restrictions to off-base ground activities (e.g. use of public roadways) during these preventive maintenance operations.
+The FAA would issue a Notice to Airmen prior to scheduled use of the airspace.

-3.6 UTILITIES AND ROADWAY PROJECTS (VOLUME 6)
+3.6 UTILITIES AND ROADWAY PROJECTS - GUAM (VOLUME 6)